catzy007/catzy007.github.io/posts/2020-07-03-my-journey-to-proxmox-and-pfsense-on-budget/content.md

 <br>
 #### Chapter 2 - Upgrading RAM and Storage

 The system i got has one slot of RAM populated with 1 GB of Hynix DDR2 667Mhz.
-Yeah, just simple swap that with 2 GB of old stock RAM and done!
+A simple swap with 2 GB of old stock RAM and done!
 Actually this machine had solder pad for second memory, but you must get correct socket for that, solder that little SMD pad, and solder some resistor and capacitor to make it works.
 And yes someone has successfully done this.
 Check [parkytowers.me.uk](https://www.parkytowers.me.uk/thin/hp/t5730/mods.shtml) and [phoneservicesupport.com](https://www.phoneservicesupport.com/new-mods-t5730-a-dual-core-64-bit-cpu-pcie-g-card-t3517.html)

 For storage, my system got 2 GB 44 pin IDE Flash memory which is basically early generation of SLC SSD.
-But yeah 2 GB of raw storage in 2020 won't get you anywhere.
+But 2 GB of raw storage in 2020 won't get you anywhere.
 My first idea is using `44 pin IDE to SATA converter` and uses random SATA SSD, the adapter itself costs me around 10 USD shipped from China.
 Don't forget to get 44 pin cable.
 <div class="row">